 When the economy was doing well during the years of the technology and equity market bubble, DOB's forecast tended to underestimate State economic activity, as measured by employment and income.
 But in the wake of the events of September 11, economic activity contracted significantly more than predicted, resulting in overestimation of State employment growth.
 Indeed, for 2003 the Budget Division forecast a modest amount of growth, but employment actually continued to fall for that year.
-In contrast, DOB underestimated New York's labor market recovery for 2010.
-The wage forecast errors are similar to those for employment.
+In contrast, DOB underestimated New York's labor market recovery for 2010 and 2011.
+The wage forecast errors are similar to those for employment, with the exception that a portion of the underestimation for 2012 was the inability to anticipate the increase in the two top marginal Federal tax rates at the beginning of 2013 that prompted a shifting of income from early 2013 to the last quarter of 2012.
 We note that prior to 2001, DOB used a different series to measure State wages.
 Therefore, forecast errors based on the former series are not included here.